 Faculty: Request a ULA

-The faculty request for proposal has now closed and the courses for spring 2021 have been selected.
-For faculty interested in participating in the ULA program in the future, please be on the lookout for information about fall 2021 coming next spring.
-If you have questions or would like to learn more in the meantime, please contact us at MoodyCATE@austin.utexas.edu.
+The faculty request for proposals is now closed for fall 2021.
+If you have questions or would like to learn more about the ULA program, please contact us at MoodyCATE@austin.utexas.edu.

 Students: Become a ULA

-The ULA courses for spring 2021 have now been selected and student application has closed for the semester.
-Interested students should talk with their professors about options for fall 2021.
-If you have questions or would like to learn more in the meantime, please feel free to contact us at MoodyCATE@austin.utexas.edu.
+The ULA courses for fall 2021 have been selected and student applications will be accepted April 6 - 30.
+Application and additional details are available on our ULA and Grader Jobs page.
+If you have questions or would like to learn more about the ULA program, please feel free to contact us at MoodyCATE@austin.utexas.edu.